MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 After enabling the advanced Sales Insights features, you can configure the advanced features as required:

--	To configure Assistant (full capabilities), see <link to assistant full capabilities configuration section>
+-	To configure Assistant (full capabilities), see [Configure and manage insight cards for Assistant (full capabilities)](configure-assistant.md##configure-and-manage-insight-cards-for-assistant-full-capabilities).

 -	To configure Notes analysis, see <link to Notes analysis configuration section>